undavide/davidebarranca/_posts/2024-08-24-joining-adobe-fulltime.md

 title: I'm joining Adobe!
 date: 2024-08-24
 author: Davide Barranca
 excerpt: Whoa!
-I'm joining Adobe as a Sr. Product Marketing Engineer.
+I'm joining Adobe as a Sr. Developer Relations Engineer.
 layout: post
 permalink: 2024-08-24-joining-adobe-fulltime/
 image: /wp-content/uploads/2024/08/adbe.png
 description: Whoa!
-I'm joining Adobe as a Sr. Product Marketing Engineer.
+I'm joining Adobe as a Sr. Developer Relations Engineer.
 category:
   - Career
 tags:
   - Adobe
 ---

 Hi everyone!
 Yep, you read it right...
-I've joined the Adobe mothership as a **Senior Product Marketing Engineer**!
+I've joined the Adobe mothership as a **Senior Developer Relations Engineer**!
 I'll be on the Developer Experience team with amazing people, some of whom I've known for years now.
 I'm not saying this lightly: I'm genuinely excited.

 ## Wait, what?